 - Heffetz, Ori; Reeves, Daniel.
-"Difficulty to Reach Respondents and Nonresponse Bias: Evidence from Large Government Surveys" Review of Economics and Statistics. (forthcoming).
+"Difficulty of Reaching Respondents and Nonresponse Bias: Evidence from Large Government Surveys" Review of Economics and Statistics.
+101.1 (2019): 176-191

 - Benjamin, Daniel; Cooper, Kristen; Heffetz, Ori; Kimball, Miles.
 "Challenges in Constructing a Survey-Based Well-Being Index" American Economic Review.
 107.5 (2017): 81-85